-In the main application on the configuration PC, the HYDRA OPTIONS section contains a screen labelled GPI.
+In the main application on the console PC, the NETWORK section contains a screen labelled GPI.
 The available GPI Opto inputs are listed on the left hand side of this screen as shown in Figure 4.
 Console functions which can be controlled by the Optos are shown on the right hand side of the screen.
 Select an Opto input and a console function and touch the patch button to make a connection between the two.